-5.2.2 As might be expected, poor asset returns result in the guarantee fair value increasing.
+As might be expected, poor asset returns result in the guarantee fair value increasing.
 The chart also illustrates that the relationship is not quite linear.
 The curvature relates to the dependence of the guarantee delta on the size of asset share.
-The remainder of the paper considers how we can hedge the risks created by the guarantee fair value's sensitivity to asset share movements and other factors.
+The remainder of this report considers how we can hedge the risks created by the guarantee fair value's sensitivity to asset share movements and other factors.

-5.3 Hedging Changes in the Guarantee Value
+5.2 Hedging changes in the guarantee value

-5.3.1 In Section 4 we used the fair valuation model to derive the hedge portfolio for the example policy's with-profits guarantees.
-You might recall from Section 4 that the hedge portfolio consists of £1,688 of the risk-free asset and a short position of £1,040 in the asset mix of the underlying asset share's asset mix.
-(For the purposes of this analysis, the risk-free asset has been assumed to be cash.
-In reality, a more appropriate risk-free asset would have a duration equal to the duration of the guarantee.)
+In section 4 we used the fair valuation model to derive the hedge portfolio for the example policy's with-profit guarantees.
+You might recall from section 4 that the hedge portfolio consists of £1,688 of the risk-free asset and a short position of £1,040 in the asset mix of the underlying asset share's asset mix.
 We now consider the hedged fair value guarantee profit, and compare this with the obvious alternatives of investing the assets backing the guarantee fair value in the same asset mix as asset shares or in cash.
-For ease of modelling, we have assumed that the hedge portfolio is not rebalanced over the course of the one-year projection.
-(As the delta must be calculated using simulation, to rebalance the hedge portfolio more frequently would require many, many thousands of simulations within each of our simulations of the one-year progress of the fair value guarantee profit.)
-This makes the hedging results a little poorer than we could otherwise expect - as is discussed in Appendix A, more frequent rebalancing of the hedge portfolio will improve the accuracy of the hedge.
-On the other hand, we ignore the possibility that option-implied volatilities (and so the end year valuation basis) may change.
+For ease of modelling, we have assumed that the hedge portfolio is not re-balanced over the course of the one-year projection.
+This makes the hedging results a little poorer than we could otherwise expect - as is discussed in the Appendix, more frequent rebalancing of the hedge portfolio will improve the accuracy of the hedge.
+On the other hand, we ignore the possibility that option-implied volatilities (and so the end-year valuation basis) may change.
 Dynamic hedging cannot offset the effects of such variability.
 The consequences of this failing in the hedge are examined later.
 In the following analysis, the fair value guarantee profit is defined as follows: